fcaspe/dx7pytorch/README.md

     ```
     python3 patch_packer.sh /path/to/patch/dir/
     ```
-    The packer will scan for uniqueness and generate the **collection.bin** file.
+    The packer will scan for uniqueness and generate a **collection.bin** file.

 ## Acknowledgements
 - The synthesizer core of **dx7pytorch** is based on the <a href="https://github.com/smbolton/hexter" target="_blank">Hexter</a> DX7 emulator.
 Licensed under GPL-2.0